David Churbuck

-David Churbuck is a blogger, technology journalist, and co-founder and former editor of Forbes.com.
+David Churbuck is a blogger, technology journalist, and co-founder and former editor of forbes.com.

 Career

 Churbuck has over 25 years of experience in print and online media.
-He is currently head of the Boston office of Sitrick and Company, a crisis management and strategic communications firm with headquarters in Los Angeles.
-Previously he was vice president of corporate marketing at Acquia.
-Prior to Acquia, he served as vice president of global web marketing at Lenovo.

-Churbuck began his career in journalism as an intern for Cape Cod Times.
+He began his career in journalism as an intern for Cape Cod Times.
 He worked his way up to becoming political editor and Massachusetts statehouse bureau chief for the Lawrence Eagle-Tribune.
 In 1988, he joined Forbes magazine as a senior editor.
-From 1994 to 2000, he directed Forbes new media strategy.
+From 1994 to 2000, he directed Forbes's new media strategy.
 He later joined McKinsey & Company, where he was responsible for launching the firm's e-commerce online publication.

+Subsequently he served as vice president of global web marketing at Lenovo.
+Later he became vice president of corporate marketing at Acquia.
+In 2018, he became head of the Boston office of Sitrick and Company, a crisis management and strategic communications firm with headquarters in Los Angeles.
+Presently, David Churbuck is a freelance journalist.

-In 1988 he wrote The Book of Rowing, about the history of the sport.
+In 1988 he wrote The Book of Rowing about the history of the sport.